MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/remove-licenses-from-users.md

 ::: moniker-end

-## Remove licenses from multiple users

 ::: moniker range="o365-worldwide"
-### Use the old admin center to remove licenses from multiple users
+### Use the old admin center to remove licenses from one user
 ::: moniker-end

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.